pragdave/quixir/README.md

 will vary in length, and vary in content, but we guarantee to include at least one empty list and one list containing a single element (as these are both common boundary cases that can break code).
-The overall test passes if the assertion is contains is try for all these lists.
+The overall test passes if the assertion it contains is true for all these lists.

 ## What's The Big Deal?